p-koo/tensorflow_tutorial_genomics/README.md

 # Tutorials tensorflow

-Contains 3 notebook-based tutorials:
+Contains 3 notebook-based tutorials:\s\s
-	- Notebook Tensorflow basics: overview of graphs, variables, ops, placeholders, sessions
+	- Notebook Tensorflow basics: overview of graphs, variables, ops, placeholders, sessions \s\s
-	- Notebook Tensorflow neural networks: overview of neural network components
+	- Notebook Tensorflow neural networks: overview of neural network components \s\s
-	- Notebook CNN TF analysis: walk through of building, training, testing, and evaluating a CNN for a supervised classificaiton task
+	- Notebook CNN TF analysis: walk through of building, training, testing, and evaluating a CNN for a supervised classificaiton task \s\s
-	- Notebook CNN RNAcompete analysis: walk through of building, training, testing, and evaluating a CNN for a supervised regression task
+	- Notebook CNN RNAcompete analysis: walk through of building, training, testing, and evaluating a CNN for a supervised regression task \s\s

 # Tutorials deepomics

-Contains 3 notebook-based tutorials:
+Contains 3 notebook-based tutorials: \s\s
-	- Notebook Deepomics CNN TF analysis: example of how to use deepomics to train, test, and evaluate a CNN for a supervised classification task
+	- Notebook Deepomics CNN TF analysis: example of how to use deepomics to train, test, and evaluate a CNN for a supervised classification task \s\s
-	- Notebook Deepomics CNN RNAcompete analysis: example of how to use deepomics to train, test, and evaluate a CNN for a supervised regression task
+	- Notebook Deepomics CNN RNAcompete analysis: example of how to use deepomics to train, test, and evaluate a CNN for a supervised regression task \s\s
-	- Notebook Deepomics VAE example Frey Faces: example of training a variational autoencoder to fit the distribution of the data.
+	- Notebook Deepomics VAE example Frey Faces: example of training a variational autoencoder to fit the distribution of the data  \s\s